openfaas/workshop/lab8.md

 * Function timeout

-* `read_timeout` - time allowed fo the function to read a request over HTTP
+* `read_timeout` - time allowed for the function to read a request over HTTP
 * `write_timeout` - time allowed for the function to write a response over HTTP
 * `exec_timeout` - the maximum duration a function can run before being terminated